PrincetonUniversity/jobstats/docs/setup.md

 We made heavy use of this script to generate job summaries for older jobs but with the current version of the Epilog script it should not be needed anymore.

 ## Job email script

+For completed jobs, the data is taken from a call to sacct with several fields including AdminComment.
+For running jobs, the Prometheus database must be queried.

+Importantly, the `jobstats` command is also used to replace `smail`, which is the Slurm executable used for sending email reports that are based on `seff`.
+This means that users receive emails that are the exact output of `jobstats` including the notes.

 We use slurm/jobstats_mail.sh as the slurm's Mail program.
 E.g. from slurm.conf:

 ```
 MailProg=/usr/local/bin/jobstats_mail.sh
 ````